 Dolphins are some of the most intelligent animals in the sea, their ability to learn and recognise situations gives them magnificent skills like communication in the form of clicking or whistling.

-The seven bottlenose dolphins in our care each have different characters, likes and dislikes.
+The eight bottlenose dolphins in our care each have different characters, likes and dislikes.
 Here are our dolphins:

 **(ATTENTION!
 All ages are based on how old our dolphins will be in 2020)